joelself/fasthashmap/README.md

 Name
 ----

-Yes, I had to change the repo name from 'fashWriteableHashMap'.
+Yes, I had to change the repo name from 'fashWritableHashMap'.
 This is because I can neither type nor see, apparently.
 Sorry.